Migration-sourceSoftwareONE/secret-variables-migration-test-repo/README.md

 ## 🛑 Limitations

 - **Environment secrets/variables** require the target environment to exist.
-Creation may fail without `workflow` permission or when restricted by org policy.
+Currently the workflow doesn't support migrating environments.
+In order to successfully migrate environment variables and secrets user needs to manually create environments from source repo in target repo
-- **PATs must be stored as repository secrets**, not passed as inputs.
+- **PATs must be stored as repository secrets**, not passed as inputs for security reasons.

 ---